For Better or For Worse: Animated series and specials

 In 1985, Atkinson Film-Arts of Ottawa, in association with the CTV Television Network, produced an animated Christmas special based on For Better or for Worse entitled The Bestest Present.
 In the USA, it was first broadcast on HBO, and in later years, on The Disney Channel.
 Lynn's own children, Aaron and Katie, provided the voices of Michael and Elizabeth, and Rod Johnston made a cameo appearance as the voice of a mailman.

 Beginning in 1992, another Ottawa-based studio, Lacewood Productions, produced six more specials, also for CTV.
-In the USA, these were seen on The Disney Channel.
-According to Lynn Johnston, the set designs (for instance, for the Pattersons' house) which these and subsequent television programs required led her to develop a much more sophisticated background style in the comic strips, with the layouts of homes and even towns consistent from story to story.
+In the USA, these were seen on The Disney Channel, and then on TLC.
+According to Johnston, the set designs (for instance, for the Pattersons' house) these and subsequent television programs required led her to develop a much more sophisticated background style in the comic strips, with the layouts of homes and even towns consistent from story to story.

 The six specials produced by Lacewood were: